Below is a list of commonly asked questions by our pet parents. Don’t see an answer to your question? Just give us call, we’d love to help!

 If my pet is boarding, should I bring their food from home?

 YES.
 Staying away from home is tough.
 Having food you never eaten before is tougher.
 We want your pet to be as happy as possible and their digestive track will thank you by bringing individually bagged pre-portioned meals for them.
-Our house food is Acana which is a highly digestible food, should you forget to bring it or they run out.
+Our house food is Hills Sensitive Stomach which is a highly digestible food, should your pup run out during their stay.

 Do I REALLY have to bag their food into individual portions?